DeepakVadgama/java-interview/topics/design/effective-java.md

 - Check caches and message listeners, they hold references

 #### Avoid finalizers
-- JVM doesn't guarantee they will be called
+- JVM does not guarantee they will be called
 - If called, they can be called anytime, not immediately after object is eligible for GC
-- Never release resource in finalizer, if it doesnt run, the resource will still be lock (or in inconsistent state)
+- Never release resource in finalizer, if it does not run, the resource will still be lock (or in inconsistent state)
 - Hampers performance
 - Instead use explicit close methods like OutputStream, java.sql.Connection etc
-- These classes also use finalizers, but thats safety net
+- These classes also use finalizers, but that is safety net

 -----------